EvanMcBroom/lsa-whisperer/README.md

 cmake --build .
 ```

+By default CMake will build both the `lsa-whisperer` utility and the `sspi` static library it uses.
-The `lsa-whisperer` utility will link against the static version of the runtime library which allows the tool to run as a standalone program on other hosts.
+The `lsa-whisperer` utility will be linked against the static version of the runtime library which will allow the tool to run as a standalone program on other hosts.

+If [Doxygen](https://www.doxygen.nl/) and the Python modules in the `docs/requirements.txt` file are installed, then CMake will build the documentation for the `sspi` static library as well.

 ## Open Source